nobodyzxc/MiniScheme/README.md

 1. MiniScheme runs on Racket R5RS (not ready yet)

-2. Provide a simple environment like Racket writing in C or Cpp to run the MiniScheme (not ready yet)
+2. Provide a simple environment like Racket writing in C or Cpp (named zekin) to run the MiniScheme (not ready yet)